saezlab/CARNIVAL/index.md

 <center><i>Inputs and Outputs of CARNIVAL</i></center>

 The main idea behind CARNIVAL consist on identifying a subset of interactions from a Prior Knowledge Network that represent possible regulated pathways linking drug perturbation targets to active Transcription Factors.
 An Integer Linear Programming (ILP) approach (based on a formulation from [*Melas et al.*](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003204)), is being implemented to model the rules of signal trunsduction from one element of the network to the other.
-Applications include the identification of drug’s modes of actions and deregulated processes in a disease by confirming alterations of main signalling pathways and off-tagets effect.
+Applications include the identification of drug’s modes of action and deregulated processes in a disease by confirming alterations of main signalling pathways and off-taget effects.

 ## References

 > Melas I.N. et al. [Identification of drug-specific pathways based on gene expression data: application to drug induced lung injury](http://pubs.rsc.org/en/content/articlehtml/2015/ib/c4ib00294f) _Integrative Biology, 2015, 7, 904_.

 > Garcia-Alonso L. et al. [Transcription Factor Activities Enhance Markers of Drug Sensitivity in Cancer.](https://www.ncbi.nlm.nih.gov/pubmed/29229604) _Cancer Res.
 2018 Feb 1;78(3):769-780. doi: 10.1158/0008-5472.CAN-17-1679.
 Epub 2017 Dec 11._